 Headings are important to Everyone.

-Photo of the words, great content writing word cloud, on a napkin with a cup of coffee.
+Photo of the words, great content writing word cloud.
+Why relevance matters.

 Digital content is the primary source of information and communication in today’s world.
 Every person has their own preference in the way that they access the information.
 One of the key elements of digital accessibility is the proper use of headings, which plays a vital role in making web content more understandable and navigable for everyone.